God and Kings, 1st in this series

 The Strength of His Hand, 3rd in this series

 This is about Hezekiah’s wife Hephzibah’s secret worship of the fertility goddess Asherah, since she was barren.
-When Hezekiah found out, his rage caused the accident, his critical injury, and this nearly cost his life.
+When Hezekiah found out, his rage caused the accident and his critical injury that nearly cost his life.
 How God used all this in their lives is so touching.

 Faith of My Fathers, 4th in this series

 This is about King Manasseh and his friend from childhood, Joshua, as they grow apart due to Manasseh’s bitterness over his father’s death.
 As Manasseh turned to other gods, Joshua ended up fleeing for his life and allowing bitterness to control him.